 - ensure that all money authorised to be paid by the county government or any of its entities for a public purpose is paid from that account without undue delay.

-Any unutilised balances in the County Revenue Fund should not lapse at the end of the financial year but shall remain for the purposes for which the fund exists.
+Any unutilised balances in the Fund should not lapse at the end of the financial year.
+It shall remain for the purposes for which the fund exists.

 Commission on Revenue Allocation and the Controller of Budget should receive financial statements from the County Treasury.